 A good indoor enclosure can consist of a cardboard box or plastic box (well ventilated) with clip lid with a UV light and heater at one end to create a temperature gradient.

-Dry garden compost or fine soil can be used to line the boxes no deeper that 30 centimetres.
+Dry garden compost or fine soil can be used to line the boxes no deeper than 30 centimetres.

 You will also need a vivarium consisting of thermostatically controlled heating.

 A UV light and some dry leaves can be used also for a natural environment for your Hermann tortoise.

 This is a more complex method used in hibernation – if deciding to use this method professional advice should be sought.